sytelus/nanuGPT/README.md

 ### Config

 All config files can be found in `configs/` and things are self-explanatory.
 Sometime you might notice the top line with `__include__:` to specify the base config that you can inherit from.
 This is a custom feature implemented in this repo so we can share the base config across many experiments.
-The `base_config.yaml` serves as defaults that can be overriden in your yaml.
+The `base_config.yaml` serves as defaults that can be overridden in your yaml.

 ### Tokenization